 Ski expert Abraham F. deep dives into why your ski boots might not be working for you.

-Throbbing ankles, aching shins, purple toes, and overall foot pain are well known as being the chief complaints of skiers worldwide.
-Snowboarders make jokes about our rock hard boots and beginners question if this whole sport is even worth such awkward footwear.
+Throbbing ankles, aching shins, purple toes, arch pain, and overall foot pain are well known as the chief complaints of skiers worldwide.
+Snowboarders make jokes about our rock-hard boots and beginners question if this whole sport is even worth such awkward footwear.
 Well of course we know it is, and those of us who have found a perfect boot at some point in our lives know that the bad rap on ski boots is unfair, but what can you do to actually find a Cinderella fit for yourself?
 Let’s take a look at a few reasons why your ski boots might not be working for you!

 1. Bad Fit

 This is an obvious issue, but that doesn’t make it easy to fix.
 Getting a good fit on a ski boot is a lot harder than getting a good fit for a shoe.
 There are a lot more points of contact within the boot to consider and the margin for error is much slimmer.
 So how should a boot feel when you try it on?

 Start by examining your toes—this will determine if you have the right size boot on!
 The toes shouldn’t be able to touch the front of the boot even when you stand up and really try to push all the forward into the boot.
 A full day of tiny impacts on the front of your toes will leave you in a lot of pain.
 That said, you want your toes to be as close as they possibly can be without touching so that you can properly transfer energy into your toe binding and the front of your ski.

 Next, consider your forefoot, or the ball of the foot.
 That is generally the widest part of the foot, so if the boot is too narrow that is the first place you will notice it.
 Similarly, the boot is too wide if you can achieve any side-to-side sliding with that (or any) part of your foot.
 Different ski boots and different ski boot brands have varying dimensions, so finding the right width for your foot is important.